ignaciosolergarcia/automated_aquarium/README.md

 ![Front view of a Hailea E-15](./images/front_view.jpg)

-Hailea is a Chinesse company that builds average aquariums.
-In this case it is a small one that comes already with a manual led system so it makes it easier to modify it.
+Hailea is a Chinese company that builds average aquariums.
+In this case it is a small one that comes already with a manual led system so it makes it easier to modify it but anyone,  with or without included leds, can be modified to include this system.

 ![Front view of a Hailea E-15](./images/brand_and_model.jpg)